 Whilst not quite as magnificent as Dry Rock Shelter, Growler was still pretty awesome.
 A little hole-in-the-wall type of rock shelter, again with a nearby toilet.
 There were no mattresses, but there were two wooden platforms and a raised bench area.

 Growler Rock Shelter to Gridiron Shelter and hut

-The wonderful, easy walking continued past Upper Junction and along the Flora Stream for a couple of Kms.
+The wonderful, easy walking continued past Upper Junction and along the Flora Stream for a couple of kilometres.

-Just after the Gridiron Stream, at 1.30 pm we headed up to the right and found the Lower Gridiron Shelter.
+Just after the Gridiron Stream, at 1.30 pm we headed up to the right and found the Lower Gridiron Rock Shelter.
 What a beauty!
-This spot really takes some beating in the ‘world’s coolest overnight sleepout’ stakes.
-This was another of nature’s shelters underneath a giant rock, with a couple of benches, a fire pit, a swing and a beautiful mezzanine area for sleeping with 4 DOC mattresses.
-Toilets and the stream were nearby.
+This spot really takes some beating in the ‘world’s coolest overnight sleepout’ stakes, underneath a giant rock, with a couple of benches, a fire pit, a swing and a beautiful mezzanine area for sleeping with 4 DOC mattresses.
+Toilets and a stream were nearby.

-It immediately shot to the top of my list of places I want to sleep (semi) wild.
+It immediately shot to the top of my list of places I want to sleep.
 However no doubt you’d want to get here out of season, and on a weeknight if possible, as it is very easily accessible.
 I imagine it must be hugely popular in summer.